UK's Big Four accountants to learn their fate

-KPMG KPMG.UL, Deloitte DLTE.UL, PricewaterhouseCoopers PWC.UL and Ernst & Young ERNY.UL check the books of nearly all top UK companies, with some sticking with the same accountant for decades.
+KPMG, Deloitte, PricewaterhouseCoopers and Ernst & Young check the books of nearly all top UK companies, with some sticking with the same accountant for decades.

 The auditors are under the gun for giving banks a clean bill of health just a few months before several lenders had to be rescued by UK taxpayers in the 2008/09 financial crisis.